joaotrombin198/IA-resolver-OS/replit.md

 - ✅ Fixed all package dependencies and gunicorn server configuration
 - ✅ Corrected navbar alignment and centering issues for perfect UI presentation
 - ✅ Fixed JavaScript scroll button errors and undefined variable issues
+- ✅ Fixed JavaScript syntax errors in templates that were causing browser console errors
+- ✅ Updated case detail page button to properly navigate to recent cases instead of dashboard
+- ✅ Migration to Replit standard environment completed successfully on August 18, 2025
 - ✅ Implemented unique color system with 14 bright colors, avoiding black/gray/silver
 - ✅ Ensured color consistency between badges and progress bars with no duplicates
 - Implemented PostgreSQL database with full persistence and connection pooling